Skip to content

 Talking with students about AI

-Many instructors are already integrating AI into their teaching.
-Others would prefer that students not use AI to complete assignments.
-Because AI tools are constantly evolving, it is very difficult to develop technology that can reliably identify when a student uses AI to complete an assignment.
-Thus, a policing approach to student use of AI has the potential to be both time-consuming and unsuccessful.
-Instead, it is important to help students understand the issues associated with AI and its relationship to learning in general and your class in particular.
+Your students are already using AI.
+Because no technology currently exists that can reliably identify when a student uses AI to complete an assignment, it is unlikely that you can prevent students from using AI.
+So adopting a policing approach to student use of AI will likely be both time-consuming and unsuccessful.
+Instead, because UW graduates will live and work in an AI world, it is important that we provide them with opportunities to better understand the issues associated with AI and its relationship to learning.

-The following strategies can help instructors think about how to communicate with students, set expectations, and design assignments that increase students’ motivation to develop their own skills and ideas.
+The following strategies can help instructors think about how to communicate with students about AI, set expectations, and increase students’ motivation to develop their own skills and ideas.

-• Set expectations – Establish a policy for your course around the use of AI-based tools (e.g., ChatGPT) and communicate this with students through the syllabus and/or assignment prompts.
-Discuss how you will proceed if you discover that a student has turned in AI-generated work.
+• Set expectations – Establish a policy for your course around the use of generative AI and communicate this with students through the syllabus and/or assignment prompts.
 Here are some sample syllabus statements you can use or adapt to help articulate your expectations for student use of AI in your course.

-• Communicate the importance of college learning – Many students are focused only on learning that seems related to their intended career track.
-However, the vast majority of them will change careers at least once in their lives.
+• Communicate the importance of all college learning – Many students focus only on learning with clear connections to their intended career track and may be more willing to use shortcuts in courses they deem irrelevant.
+However, most students will change careers at least once in their lifetimes.
 Talk with students about how the relevance of your course may only become apparent years from now.
-The skills they are learning will likely transfer to other careers – even careers that do not yet exist!
+The skills they learn in your course may transfer to other careers – even careers that do not yet exist!

-• Discuss the social, ethical, and practical issues surrounding AI – The processes that support the development and functionality of AI-based tools raise issues related to privacy, disinformation, environmental impact, bias, exploitation, and academic integrity, among other things.
+• Discuss the social, ethical, and practical issues surrounding AI – The processes that support generative AI tools raise issues related to privacy, disinformation, environmental impact, bias, exploitation, and academic integrity, among other things.
 In addition, although AI-generated output appears authoritative and factual, it is frequently riddled with inaccuracy.
-Discussing the ethical and social concerns related to AI with students can help them see the social context of AI and can position them to make thoughtful decisions about their own use of AI-based tools.
+Discussing with students the ethical and social concerns related to AI can help them see the social context of AI and can position them to make thoughtful decisions about their own use of AI-based tools.

 Teaching with AI

-The list below contains just a few of the ways you might use AI to enhance your teaching.
+The list below contains just a few of the ways you might use AI as you develop your course.
 Note how often the word “draft” appears in this list.
-It’s important to remember that AI is merely an assistive technology.
+It’s important to remember that generative AI is an assistive technology.
 Because AI cannot distinguish fact from fiction, you should always refine AI-generated output.

 Using AI to enhance learning and engagement

-Below are some examples of how instructors might use AI to facilitate learning.
+Below are just a few examples of how instructors might use AI to facilitate learning.
 Many of these examples familiarize students with AI-based tools, but also prompt critical examination of their value, accuracy, strengths, and shortcomings.

 What to do if you suspect academic misconduct